rneeft/SqliteNetIssue/README.md

 ## steps

 - Start debugging
+- Click the button
 - Verify that everything is working (Debugger stops at line 91)
 - Stop debugging
 - Upgrade `sqlite-net-pcl` to the latest version 1.7.335
 - Start debugging
+- Click the button
 - Exception `SQL logic error` is thrown.

 ## Issue